 3. Hazelnut

-The next time you indulge in your favorite hazelnut chocolate bar, you don’t have to be racked with guilt.
+The next time you indulge in your favourite hazelnut chocolate bar, you don’t have to be racked with guilt.
 Why?
-Hazelnuts pack 21% of the RDA of Vitamin E. They’re also loaded with antioxidants which is concentrated in the skin of the nut.
-Have them raw, roasted or grounded in paste.
+Hazelnuts pack 21% of the RDA of Vitamin E. They’re also loaded with antioxidants which are concentrated in the skin of the nut.
+Have them raw, roasted or ground in paste.

 4. Cranberries